My Grandma’s recipe for the most delicious Pickled Beets! They’re tangy and so flavourful. This recipe can easily be cut in half or doubled.

 Pickled Beets Recipe Tips:

-- Preparing the beets: At the first step of this recipe boil the beets with their skins on, for about 5 minutes (you don’t want to fully cook the beets…they shouldn’t be soft at this stage).
+- PREPARATION: At the first step of this recipe boil the beets with their skins on, for about 5 minutes (you don’t want to fully cook the beets…they shouldn’t be soft at this stage, just tender).
 After this time you should be able to easily slip the skins off…if not, just use a knife to remove the skins.

-- Slicing the beets: Once the beets have their skins removed, cut them into slices ~ 1/4 inch slices.
+- SLICING: Once the beets have their skins removed, cut them into slices ~ 1/4 inch slices.

 - Yield: 5 – 1 L jars 1x